-Many of us are working from home longer than initially expected.
+With the new public health order in Sydney, most of us are working from home longer than expected.
 All of those meetings that could have been an email, well, they’re still meetings, but they’re on Zoom now and it can be nice to connect when you’re working remotely.

 Zoom released a filter feature you can use to make yourself look perfectly airbrushed, but we think that’s cheating.
 When you look good in real life, you feel good – and that comes across on video.
 Here is our expert advice from our social media team and our Dermal Clinicians for putting your best face forward on Zoom.